Addicted (web series): Reactions

 It is an issue that is being widely discussed.
 The government does not want the LGBTQ community to become popular.

 — —Xin Ying, executive director of Beijing LGBT Center, about Addicted censorship.

 The censorship of the series sparked criticisms, questions, and discussions about the taboo topic of homosexuality and the acceptance of LGBT community in authoritarian mainland China.
 Online discussions on Weibo with the hashtag "removal of Addiction" received more than 110 million views within a day of its cancellation.
 American news media The Wall Street Journal and Time also published articles about the censorship.

-Matthew Baren of Shanghai Pride told Time that while its "disappointing" that Addiction has gone offline, "it’s very encouraging to see shows about homosexuality being made in China, by Chinese talents and for Chinese audiences."
+Matthew Baren of Shanghai Pride told Time that while it is "disappointing" that Addiction was taken offline, "it’s very encouraging to see shows about homosexuality being made in China, by Chinese talents and for Chinese audiences."
 A Weibo user was quoted by the South China Morning Post: "Why did they take away this drama? [...]
 There are millions of reasons to cover their move, but the truth is that they are afraid of gay [issues]."
 Chinese activist Li Maizi argued regarding the series' censorship: "The recent hit gay-themed Web dramas show that the LGBTQ market is broad. [...]
 SAPPRFT had better face up to it rather than implementing unspoken rules or using traditional values as a shield."